-The hard drive in Windows Server 2016 may not partition perfect at the very first.
-It may still has some unallocated space, meantime, you may find that the existing partition is not enough for storage.
-For example, you may find that the system partition is not enough to use and the Windows Server 2016 runs slower than before.
-Thus, you can add the unallocated space on the hard drive to the system partition for increasing its space.
-Most of Windows users know that it is necessary to extend the system partition when your system partition is running out of space, because that may lead the whole system and all the applications running slow.
+Many Windows Server 2016 users may find that the system partition is not enough to use and want to add unallocated space to extend system partition.
+Most of Windows users know that it is necessary to extend the system partition in case that it is running out of space, because that may lead the whole system and all the applications running slow.
 But how to add unallocated space for Windows Server 2016?

-Fortunately, this article provides you many ways to add unallocated space to an existing partition for extending in Windows Server 2016.
+Fortunately, this article provides you many ways to add unallocated space for extending system partition.

 Method 1.
 Using Disk Management

 Windows Server 2016 still has the disk manage tool Disk Management.
 Click Start-> Tools-> Computer Management -> Disk Management to open it, or you can press WIN+R and type “diskmgmt.msc” and press Enter to open it.